lwheinsberg/NUR_VarSel/CaseStudy.md

 An interesting feature of this data set is that many of the anthropometric measures are intrinsically correlated.
 For example, weight and abdomen circumference have a Pearson correlation coefficient of 0.88.
-Further, a group of 34 pairs have correlation coefficients greater than 0.5.
+Further, many pairs have correlation coefficients greater than 0.5.
 As described above, these high correlations impose some challenges in model development and interpretation.

 ## Regression

-Based on our scientific expertise, let’s say we believe that abdominal circumference and height are two central independent variables for estimating body fat proportion.
+Based on our scientific expertise, let’s say we believe that abdominal circumference and height are two central independent variables for estimating body fat.
 As such, we will not subject these to variable selection (i.e., we will “force” them into all models).
 We further believe that all other independent variables may be strongly interrelated and exchangeable when used for body fat estimation.
 Therefore, we will subject them to backward elimination with AIC as stopping criterion.